 3.2.
-Implicit dependencies
+Implicit Dependencies

 Changing the IMSGS must be reflected in its three main parts: domain models, DSLs and component libraries and frameworks.
-Since these parts are mapped onto each other by two mappings (section 2), the most difficult step in applying the changes is the co-evolution of those mappings.
+Since these parts are mapped onto each other by two mappings (Section 2) the most difficult step in applying the changes is the co-evolution of those mappings.

-It requires traversing and overcoming two mappings made during the initial construction of the DSL: domain concepts to DSL concepts and DSL concepts to components.
+It requires traversing and overcoming two mappings made during the initial construction of the DSL: the mapping from domain concepts to DSL concepts and from DSL concepts to components.
 Each of the mappings is non-trivial and if a change is not applied with care, the internal correctness and consistency of the DSL can be broken.

 Currently there is little or no support to keep the mapping between domain concepts to DSL concepts alive, traceable and manageable.
 This renders the dependencies between domain concepts and DSL concepts implicit.
 The implicit dependencies are easily broken or violated when the system evolves.

 The mapping between the different DSL concepts to components and program code is tangled and coupled.
-Again this is due to implicit dependencies within the implementation of the compiler.
+Again this coupling and tangling is due implicit dependencies within the implementation of the compiler.
 Therefore currently changing a DSL requires often reconsidering the whole implementation.

 Because of the changes in the DSL compilers, the generated programs each DSL compiler produces change as well.
 Consequently the composition of the generated programs must be able to cope with these changed programs.

 Therefore research is also conducted on the composition of those generated programs.

 This composition to achieve an integration of their respectively generated programs is quite hard and is often a manual process.
 The integration of generated programs often involves multiple modifications to a generated program at different locations.
 These required changes should happen obliviously and should be propagated accordingly.
 Furthermore the resulting integration might cause particular undesired interferences that break the functionality of the generated program.

 3.3.
-Countering the Evolution Difficulties
+Countering the Evolution Dependencies

-The dependencies between the domain concepts and their implementations, must be made explicit.
+In many software engineering disciplines evolution of the systems is increased by taking care of the implicit dependencies between the parts of the system.
+Since the implementation approach we propose for iMedia is still a software engineering discipline, the same strategy to increase the evolvability can be used.
+The dependencies in the IMSGS which are dependencies with the domain concepts and the dependencies of their implementations, must be made explicit.
 This way the changes to a part of the system can be traced back to the dependent parts, allowing us to estimate and examine the impact on the dependent parts.
 In order to make the dependencies more explicit, the implicit dependencies are extracted out the parts of the system and new mechanisms have been conceived to establish these dependencies.
 This way, the modularity and evolvability of the overall system is thus increased.

-We focus on the evolution of DSLs on two levels: evolution of the DSL concepts and evolution of the DSL implementation.
+In our research we focus on the evolution of DSLs on two levels: evolution of the DSL concepts and evolution of the DSL implementation.
 We conceived three mechanisms to make the dependencies more explicit.
 The first one handles the dependencies of the domain knowledge and the DSL concepts to facilitate the evolution of the domain and the DSL.
 The other two are complementary mechanisms to facilitate the evolution of the DSL implementation.
 The second one focuses on the dependencies within the implementation of a compiler for a specific DSL and the third one focuses on the dependencies that arise when composing the different generators together.
+Additionally the two techniques are developed for the two different kinds of generative programming techniques: transformational and compositional techniques.